dstroud/dreamsequence_dev/README.md

 - Encoder 2 (E2): Select menu
   - Scroll up/down to select a menu.
-  - In certain states, alternate functions are enabled:
+  - Under certain conditions, alternate functions are enabled and will be shown on screen.
-  - While holding Chord or Seq Grid view keys (last two keys on the rightmost column): shift the looped portion of the active pattern up or down.

 - Encoder 3 (E3): Edit menu
   - Changes the value of the selected menu item, including changing the active view on top level menus.
-  - In certain states, alternate functions are enabled:
+  - Under certain conditions, alternate functions are enabled and will be shown on screen.
-    - While holding Chord or Seq Grid view keys (last two keys on the rightmost column): shift the selected pattern left or right.
-    - While holding down a key on the Arranger Timeline (row 5): shift the selected segment and following segments.

 ## Norns screen

 ![dreamsequence](doc/screen.svg)

 Most of your work on Norns will be done through seven views, each containing a list of parameters.
 Scrolling is done with E2 and values are changed with E3.
-To change views, scroll to the view name (SONG in the example above) with E2 and navigate using E3.
+To change views, use E2 to scroll up to the view's name (SONG in the example above) and change views using E3.

 Before taking a closer look at the [menu contents](todo), let's take a look at the dashboard on the right side of the screen.
 This dashboard is modular and can be changed via `K1>>PARAMETERS>>EDIT>>PREFERENCES>>Dash 1-4`.